sadayas/strokerisks/README.md

 ### Machine Learning Model:
 * preliminary data preprocessing
     * Any columns with null values were dropped to eliminate incorrect view of data.
 The 11 columns came with a mixture of values: binary, string and integer.
-For the model to be able to process the data easily, all columns with yes or no answers were changed to binary values.
-The columns that had more complex data were mapped with a dictionary of integers from 0-3 or 4.
+OneHotEncoder was used to encode all values that were not binary.
 * preliminary feature engineering and preliminary feature selection, including their decision-making process
     *
 * Training and testing